citp/privacy-policy-historical/e/en/env/environment.gov.au.md

 If we receive unsolicited personal information and we decide that we are not permitted to collect it in accordance with the privacy principles, we will take reasonable steps to destroy or de-identify the information as soon as practicable, unless it is contained in a ‘Commonwealth record’ or it is unlawful or unreasonable to do so.

 ## 11\.
-Purposes of collecting, storing, using and disclosing your personal information
+Why do we collect, store, use and disclose your personal information?

 We collect personal information about you so that we can perform our activities and functions and endeavour to provide quality customer service.

-We collect, hold, use and disclose your personal information for the following purposes:
+We may collect, hold, use and disclose your personal information for purposes that include the following:

   * to process and assess applications (funding, grants, permits etc) under programs and functions we administer including procurement and tender processes, permits, grants etc;
   * to provide you with our products such as research reports, guidelines, Annual/Outcomes reports etc;
   * to provide services to you;
   * to send communications requested by you;
   * to provide information and to seek feedback or advice on matters;
   * to answer enquiries, and provide information or advice about existing and new products or services;
   * to conduct administrative functions including booking of travel, accommodation and allowance payments, health assessments and workers compensation matters;
   * for the administrative, planning, product or service development, quality control and research, project and grant purposes of the Department, its contractors or service providers;